KholdStare/kholdstare.github.com/_posts/2012-08-31-objects-and-threads-in-cpp-2.markdown

   - threading
 ---

-Now that we know objects meothds can be accessed by any thread at any time, we'll consider the situation fro mthe point of view of Qt.
+Now that we know objects methods can be accessed by any thread at any time, we'll consider the situation fro mthe point of view of Qt.

 ### What are QObjects?